 Whether it’s asking Siri on your iPhone where the nearest mechanic is, enquiring what the latest news headlines are using Amazon’s Alexa or quizzing Google Assistant about what the weather or traffic is due to be like, hands-free searching is on the rise.
 In fact, it is often claimed that by 2020, 30% of web browsing sessions will be carried out without a screen.

-We all know what a video is, but did you know video attracts two to three times more monthly visitors?
+We all know what a video is, but did you know 90% of internet users watch videos online and 51% of people use the internet to watch vlogs?
 Blog posts that feature a video are likely to secure three times as many inbound links to the blog post from other websites than posts without video!

 In fact, according to VPN Geeks, in 2019 and beyond we can expect to see a 30% increase in Google searches with the suffix “video”.